lazyxeon/Genesis-Code-Protocol/README.md

 ---

+## Limitations

+- **LLM validation environments:** Existing evaluation harnesses are minimal and primarily offline.
+They do not yet provide comprehensive adversarial coverage or deterministic scoring, so human review remains essential.
+- **Real‑time toolset constraints:** Tool integrations favor deterministic, batch-style runners.
+Access to live external APIs, hardware or streaming data is tightly restricted, which can introduce latency and coverage gaps for time‑sensitive tasks.
+- **Token and reasoning budgets:** GCP flows inherit the context limits of the host model.
+Long chains of thought or large artifacts can exceed the available window, requiring aggressive summarization or manual intervention.
+- **Ecosystem maturity:** Runners, cartridges and governance mappings are expanding but still do not cover every domain or regulatory regime; gaps may require custom extensions or manual processes.

+---

 ## Docs

 - **About** → [About.md](./About.md)
 - **Charts & Graphs** → [Charts.md](./Charts.md)
 - **Changelog** → [CHANGELOG.md](./CHANGELOG.md)
 - **Roadmap** → [Roadmap.md](./Roadmap.md)

 ---

 ## Version Matrix (Historic Highlights)